 Maintaining Status While on OPT

 While you are on OPT, you will be responsible for maintaining your F-1 status by working in your I-20 major field of study, at least 20 hours/week, and not exceeding 90 days of unemployment.
 You are also responsible for OPT reporting-- keeping your employment, legal name, and US residential address information up to date in your SEVP Portal account.
 You will create a SEVP Portal account once your OPT is approved and active, your start date is not in the future.
-Please see this guide for further information and instructions.

 Once you stop enrolling at RIT, you are no longer automatically enrolled in the Student Accident and Sickness Insurance Program.
 Unless you have an employer who will enroll you in their plan, we recommend that you purchase coverage.